Find out when your bins will be emptied

 The calendar for your yellow and green bin days can be downloaded after you have entered your address into the Map Tool.

-Look for the link in the Map Tool on the left-hand side underneath where you entered your address.
+Look for the link in the Map Tool on the right-hand side of the page to download the calendar.

 We recommend putting your red garbage bin, yellow recycling bin and green garden bin out the night before collection days.